Kbaio/disenoCaso2/DocumentacionCaso2.md

 ---

-### 4. Event-Driven, Queues, Brokers, Producer/Consumer, Pub/Sub?
+### 4. Event-Driven Architecture and Pub/Sub Integration

 #### Parts requiring these architectures